Documentation

 - Approvals — polls backend, supports approve/deny actions against shared SQLite approval store

-- Policy — Commands, Paths, Extensions, Network, Agent Overrides, Advanced Policy tabs
+- Policy — Rules, Network, Script Sentinel, Agent Overrides, and Advanced tabs

 - Reports — Dashboard and Log tabs